 Reporting hate crimes is a crucial component in developing a more tolerant society and a hate free campus environment.
-If you have been the target of a hate crime or bias-motivated incident, you are encouraged to report the occurrence to UT Police or to any designated campus security authority.
+If you have been the target of a hate crime or bias-motivated incident, you are encouraged to report the occurrence to UT Police or to any designated CSA.